anirudhsudhir/Bingo/README.md

 # Bingo

-A WIP pastebin written in Go.
+A server-side rendered pastebin written in Go.

-Built while following the "Let's Go" book.
+It persists data to a MySQL database and features middleware, logging, dependency injection and support for sessions.

 ## Usage